 9. Drink plenty of water and ensure that you are well rested for your shoot.

-If you missed part 1 you can read that here and my commercial gallery has more examples too.
+If you missed part 1 you can read that here and my headshot gallery has more examples too.
+I hope these practical tips are helpful as you decide what to wear for your next headshot and personal branding session.
 So, lets’s get your new headshots done!
-If you’d like me to help you with this, please feel free to call me on 07790 755784 or you can send me a message via the contact form.
+If you’d like me to help you with this, please call me on 07790 755784 or you can send me a message via the contact form.
 I promise to help you feel relaxed and it will be much easier than you might think.
 If you’re still on the fence, take a look at some kind words from my lovely clients about what it’s like to work with me.